vikasreddy636/sofar/README.md

 ## Student(s): Ginne vikas reddy(5061211), Elham Mohammadi(5093904) ,Donya Mostaghni yazdi(5060506), Rohit Adapa(5065424)

-## Tutor(s): Fulvio Mastrogiovanni , mohamad Alameh, Alessandro Carfi, Simone Maccio
+## Tutor(s): Fulvio Mastrogiovanni , mohamad Alameh, Alessandro Carfi, Simone Macciò

 This project is a simulation of a mobile robot which does autonomous navigation in the given environment .
 In this the robot(husky) is equipped with a lidar sensor, microcontroller and a four wheel drive system, The robot is expected to navigate by itself autonomously and map the surrounding simultaneously by avoiding obstacles until it reaches the destination